 - Each person is different.
 Each disease manifests differently.
-Different people may respond differently to same treatment.
+Different people may respond differently to the same treatment.
 Experience matters.
 Doctors know what to do.

-- Knowledge of complex body processes, mechanisms and inter-relationship between all body structures is needed, because you don’t treat an organ in isolation, you treat the patient.
+- Knowledge of complex body processes, mechanisms, and inter-relationship between all body structures is needed because you don’t treat an organ in isolation, you treat the patient.
 Who knows this best, more than a doctor?

 Most doctors strive to make their patients comfortable and build relationships.
 Doctors report that when patients trust them, build relationships, and rely on them for relief from their troubles, that’s all the motivation that they need to keep going.

 Some might argue saying that doctors charge high rates and they are expensive.
-Well, quality and expertise is worth it.
+Well, quality and expertise are worth it.
 You might have to spend a few extra hundreds for a doctor’s visit today, but this might help save thousands of bucks in the future.

 Most of the time, it may not be the doctor receiving the fee.

-- Do you think twice about the cost when you have a drink or go out to a multiplex or order pizza?
+- Do you think twice about the cost when you have a drink or go out to a multiplexor order pizza?